Cikuozzo/c_gol/README.md

 # c_gol

-Game of life implementation written in C
+An implementation of Conway's Game of Life made in c